 In the first two columns, the number and a short name of the identified exploitable results are listed.
-In the 3rd column, a short text of the identified ER shall be included.
-In the following column, the main partner(s) responsible for the ER shall be listed.
-In the 5th column, other relevant contributing partner(s) for the ER shall be indicated as well.
-In the 6th column, the related FG number shall be indicated, whereas in the 7th column the relevant background number shall be stated.
-In the 8th column, a proposition of the IP ownership of the ER shall be indicated by the main partner contributing to the creation of the ER.
-In the next column, the responsible partner shall indicate the relevance for possible IP protection.
+In the 3rd column, a short text of the identified ER is included.
+In the following column, the main partner(s) responsible for the ER are listed.
+In the 5th column, other relevant contributing partner(s) for the ER are indicated as well.
+In the 6th column, the related FG number is indicated, whereas in the 7th column the relevant background number is stated.
+In the 8th column, a proposition about the IP ownership of the ER is indicated by the main partner contributing to the creation of the ER.
+In the next column, the responsible partner indicates the relevance of possible IP protection.
 In the next 5 columns, the exploitation claims are divided into five different categories:

-- M: Making a product and selling it. - U: Using the project result internally for further development, for instance: - to develop something else for sale; or - for R&D departments (public or private) to use the results in new research projects. - L: Licensing the project result to third parties. - S: Providing a Service, such as consultancy, etc. - O: Others
+- M: Making a product and selling it. - U: Using the project result internally for further development, for instance: - o to develop something else for sale; or - o for R&D departments (public or private) to use the results in new research projects. - L: Licensing the project result to third parties. - S: Providing a Service, such as consultancy, etc. - O: Others

-The responsible partner for the ER shall choose which exploitation paths are appropriate in consultation with the contributing partners, the Project Coordinator and the Exploitation Manager.
-Finally, in the last column, the responsible partner shall indicate which exploitation claim would be the most promising.
+The responsible partner for the ER chooses which exploitation paths are appropriate in consultation with the contributing partners, the Project Coordinator and the Exploitation Manager.
+Finally, in the last column, the responsible partner indicates which exploitation claim would be the most promising.